demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/README.md

 ### core-api-file-attachment-delete

 ***
-This command deletes the attachment from the incident and from the XSOAR server
+Delete the attachment from the incident and from the Cortex XSOAR server.

 #### Base Command